 There’s very little scientific evidence to support olive oil’s popularity in haircare.
 But

-There is very little scientific evidence to support olive oil’s popularity in haircare.
-However, some research on the effect of oils — coconut oil, in particular — show that they can have a major moisturizing effect.
-Olive oil could add softness and strengthen hair by penetrating the hair shaft and retaining moisture.
-Shine attributed to olive oil may be due to the oil smoothing the outer cuticle of the hair.
+Olive oil could add softness and strengthen hair by penetrating the hair shaft and preserving moisture.
+The shine said to come from olive oil may be due to the oil smoothing the outer cuticle of the hair.

 If you’ve never experimented with olive oil as a hair product before, use just a tablespoon or two for your first treatment.

 How much olive oil you should use depends on how deeply you want to moisturize and where.
 The ends won’t require more than a tablespoon.

 If you’re treating your entire head, you’ll need at least 1/4 cup of olive oil — especially if you have long or very thick hair.

 Massage the oil deeply into your hair for a few minutes.
 You can also massage it into your scalp if you have dry scalp.